 Humane animal research should follow the principles of Replacement, Reduction, & Refinement (the 3Rs).
 These principles were laid out 60 years ago in the book The Principles of Humane Experimental Techniques by William Russell and Rex Birch.
 The 3Rs are internationally accepted principles for the ethical consideration of animals in research.
 They are often key goals for organizations and regulatory bodies that conduct animal research.
 Furthermore, public attitudes towards animal research are more positive when the 3Rs are used.
-For information about the 3Rs for the public see this webpage.
+Are you a member of the public curious about the 3Rs?
+Check out this webpage.